drcgjung/BAMMModels/README.md

 # Using the models
+The models can locally be processed with the [BAMM CLI](https://openmanufacturingplatform.github.io/sds-documentation/sds-developer-guide/dev-snapshot/tooling-guide/bamm-cli.html).
+It allows you to generate different artifacts (diagrams, example payload, java class files) out of it.

+to generate the usual set of artifacts this repository also contains a script, `generate.sh` which automates some steps, and might be useful for your task.
 The repository also contains a script, `generate.sh`, which you can use to generate a set of artifacts out of the models.

 Example call for the Material.ttl aspect